 Hon.
 Lorne Kusugak: Thank you, Mr. Chairman.
-We are not anticipating a decrease of that \$7 a million a year nor an increase at this time.
+We are not anticipating a decrease of that \$7 million a year nor an increase at this time.
 Mr. Chairman, thank you.

 Chairman (interpretation): Thank you. (interpretation ends) Just before I go to the next person on my list I would just like a clarification again.
-Minister, you stated that carryover was between \$50 and \$100 million.
+Minister, you stated that carryover was between \$50 million and \$100 million.
 That is a huge spread when most departments are down to the dollar on how much carryover they have.
 Can we get something more precise as to what it was as of March 31, 2022?
 Minister Kusugak.

 Hon.
 Lorne Kusugak: Thank you, Mr. Chairman.
-You have to realize, Mr. Chairman that we have had to cancel building units for the last two years.
-So I don't have the exact figure of where we are but I know it's a variable number and when I get that detailed number I will definitely share it with my colleague, through your chairmanship, Mr. Chairman.
+You have to realize that we have had to cancel building units for the last two years.
+I don't have the exact figure of where we are but I know it's a variable number and when I get that detailed number I will definitely share it with my colleague, through your chairmanship, Mr. Chairman.

 Chairman (interpretation): Thank you. (interpretation ends) Alright, and I look forward to hear that because that is quite a spread.
 I have never heard of any other department or corporation with such a spread for carryover when asked, so we look forward to hearing the actual numbers.
-The next person on my list, Ms. Killiktee.
+The next person on my list: Ms. Killiktee.

 Ms. Killiktee (interpretation): Thank you, Mr. Chairman.
 I also thank you and your officials for being here.
 I will keep my comment brief.
 Considering the partnership to build housing, no doubt it is something that has been wanted for a long time and spoken about.
 Perhaps with outside organizations working with government, (interpretation ends) building houses together in Nunavut, (interpretation) that partnership was really needed, I acknowledged that myself because the shortage of housing up here in our communities in the arctic is huge and it's something of wanton.
 So with your partnership with NCC, looking at the outline and the responses you gave on that partnership, I see any concerns at this time and I really like the fact that this is a 10-year contract, but will be reviewed on an annual basis if changes may be needed.
 I see it as very positive planning.
 Listening to NCC and what activities they do, they are committed and they have very good experience.
 I don't think this is a mistake and I'm really happy with this exercise.

-The question I have concerns the 175 to 200 houses that are in the planning stages.
-The question I have is: with units you'll building, if you have 20 in a community, that you'll seek four-plex or five-plex buildings, whatever they may be, I'm talking about public housing units.
-With that government, as you mentioned earlier, if I may shift my attention here.
-Training and working with the Arctic College that this planning will take place.
-Now with respect to the communities and municipalities, in view of working relationships, not at the last stages.
-If that is something you'll be focusing on?
+I have concerns with the 175 to 200 houses that are in the planning stages.
+The question I have is with respect to the units you will be building, if you have 20 in a community, you will seek fourplex or five-plex buildings, whatever they may be.
+I'm talking about public housing units.

+With the government negotiations, as you mentioned earlier, if I may shift my attention here, planning will take place for training to be provided through Arctic College and Family Services.
+I would like to ask if you will be focusing on planning that will include the communities and municipalities, not at the last stages.
 That is my first question, Mr. Chairman.